CETLI Seminar Room, 134

 AI Principles & Practices Series: AI in the Workplace

 In this skills-focused workshop in the AI Principles & Practices Series, you will use generative AI tools to make common workplace tasks easier and more efficient.
-You will learn to craft effective prompts and identify use cases where AI does or does not add value to your work.
-No technical background is needed – just […]
+You will learn to […]

 Teaching Outside Penn: What to Expect and How to Prepare